-My personal favourite was the Bustier worn by Nina Dobrev (pictured left).
+My personal favorite was the Bustier worn by Nina Dobrev (pictured left).
 Her body was scanned so that when the dress came out, it would fit her perfectly.
 The dress itself was created using stereolithography (SLA), has four parts and took approximately 200 hours to make.
-The glass-like finish was achieved using wet hand-sanding and spraying with a top coat.
+The glass-like finish was achieved using wet hand-sanding and spraying with a topcoat.

 Julia Garner wore an ombré silver to gold lamé gown.
 Her headpiece was inspired by wine and made use of ornate leaves and berries.
 It took 22 hours to be printed in nylon.

 Katie Holmes (pictured left) wore a custom Zac Polsen gown with a palm leaf collar piece.
 They were draped over her shoulders and attached to the gown at the neckline.
 It took 56 hours to create.

 Deepika Padukone (pictured below) walked unto the pink carpet in an equally pink dress.
 It was a Posen original metallic pink lurex jacquard gown with additional embroidery.
 The 408 delicate embroideries were vacuum metalized and printed using SLA then sewn unto the gown exterior.
 The printing and finish of the embroideries took over 160 hours.